Modern Slavery Statement

 The Vanquis Banking Group plc statement on the Modern Slavery Act 2015

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Vanquis Banking Group plc and its operating companies during the year ending 31st December 2023, to prevent the possibility of modern slavery and human trafficking occurring within its direct operations and supply chains.
-All information and data provided below is based on the 2023 financial year unless otherwise stated.
+It sets out the steps taken by Vanquis Banking Group plc during the year ending 31st December 2024, to prevent the possibility of modern slavery and human trafficking occurring within its direct operations and supply chains.
+All information and data provided below is based on the 2024 financial year unless otherwise stated.

 Our business

-The Group is committed to supporting and respecting human rights and, as such, is opposed to slavery and human trafficking in both its direct operations and in the indirect operations of its supply chains.
-As such, the Group will not knowingly support or do business with any organisation involved in slavery or human trafficking.
-This covers the suppliers of products and services that are engaged by the Group, as well as the charitable, community and civic society partners it supports.
-This commitment is underpinned by the Group’s corporate policy on Human Rights and Modern Slavery , which endorses the United Nation’s Universal Declaration of Human Rights and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
-The Group also acknowledges the United Nation’s Guiding Principles on Business and Human Rights as the recognised framework for the Group and its Divisions to respect human rights in their own operations and through their relationships with other key stakeholders (e.g. suppliers) and is a signatory to the United Nations Global Compact.
-This is supported by the Group’s Procurement Policy which further underlines the Group’s commitment to complying with the requirements of the Modern Slavery Act 2015 and ensuring that procurement decisions take account of other sustainability considerations.
+Vanquis is committed to supporting and respecting human rights and, as such, is opposed to slavery and human trafficking in both its direct operations and in the indirect operations of its supply chains.
+As such, the company will not knowingly support or do business with any organisation involved in slavery or human trafficking.
+This covers the suppliers of products and services that are engaged by Vanquis, as well as the charitable, community and civic society partners it supports.
+This commitment is underpinned by its corporate policy on Human Rights and Modern Slavery, which endorses the United Nation’s Universal Declaration of Human Rights and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
+Vanquis also acknowledges the United Nation’s Guiding Principles on Business and Human Rights as the recognised framework for the business to respect human rights in its own operations and through relationships with other key stakeholders (e.g. suppliers).

-The Group reported no incidents of modern slavery or human trafficking in 2023.
-However, we continue to review and update our policies and processes in line with our Risk Management Framework to ensure that we are aligned in our approach to combating modern slavery and human trafficking in our direct operations as well as in our supply chain.
+Vanquis reported no incidents of modern slavery or human trafficking in 2024.
+However, the company continues to review and update its policies and processes to ensure that they are aligned in its approach to combating modern slavery and human trafficking in both its direct operations and supply chain.

-In order to minimise the risk of modern slavery or human trafficking occurring within the direct operations of the Group (i.e. through the colleagues that are employed by the Group’s operating companies), a range of Human Resources processes and procedures are in place.
-Through these colleague onboarding processes and procedures, the Group collects evidence which shows that: a person being hired is the person they claim to be; the prospective colleague has the right to work legally in the UK; the person has permission to do the type of work that is being offered to them and that they are not a criminal.
+In order to minimise the risk of modern slavery or human trafficking occurring within the direct operations of Vanquis (i.e. through the colleagues that are employed by Vanquis), a range of Human Resources processes and procedures are in place.
+For example, through the colleague onboarding processes and procedures that are in place, Vanquis collects evidence which shows that: a person being hired is the person they claim to be; the prospective colleague has the right to work legally in the UK; the person has permission to do the type of work that is being offered to them and that they are not a criminal.
 This evidence is assured by conducting checks using information held on the National Fraud Database and by credit reference agencies, as well as through the carrying out of criminal record and driving licence checks.
 Prospective colleagues are also required to provide proof of ‘right to work’ documents in line with the Immigration, Asylum and Nationality Act 2006 and original photographic documents, for example, a valid passport.
-Colleagues are also encouraged to raise concerns relating to potential breaches of regulations, policy requirements and/or other grievances, either by contacting a line manager or by accessing the Group’s whistleblowing helpline ‘Safecall’ which is a 24-hour helpline, which is operated by an independent third party to ensure impartiality and confidentiality.
+Colleagues are also encouraged to raise concerns relating to potential breaches of regulations, policy requirements and/or other grievances, either by contacting a line manager or by accessing the Vanquis’s whistleblowing helpline ‘Safecall’ which is a 24-hour helpline, which is operated by an independent third party to ensure impartiality and confidentiality.

 The Group’s future plans

-In 2024, the Group will continue to take the steps described above and deliver e-learning modules to colleagues to ensure that they understand the due diligence processes that are in place, and the role they have to play in helping the business to identify and prevent instances of human trafficking and modern slavery.
+In 2025, Vanquis will continue to take the steps described above and deliver e-learning modules to colleagues to ensure that they understand the due diligence processes that are in place, and the role they have to play in helping the business to identify and prevent instances of human trafficking and modern slavery.

-This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, and it constitutes the Group’s modern slavery statement for the financial year ending 31st December 2023.
-This Statement was approved by the Vanquis Banking Group plc Board on 26th March 2024 on behalf of the Group and it will be reviewed annually.
+This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, and it constitutes Vanquis’s modern slavery statement for the financial year ending 31st December 2024.
+This Statement was approved by the Vanquis Banking Group plc Board on 12 March 2025 on behalf of the Group and it will be reviewed annually.

 Ian McLaughlin